dweath411/Spotify/README.md

 `user-library-read`: Allows reading the user's saved tracks (required for /v1/me/tracks endpoint).

+`user-read-recently-played`: Required to retrieve the user’s recently played tracks using the `/v1/me/player/recently-played` endpoint.

 4. **Run the Application:** Launch the app locally:

 `python app.py`